Beating the Homesick Blues

 - Keep busy—Activities can help create distraction, especially if they're fun.

-- Keep communication lines open—Set a time to make contact, but be careful about how much time is spent on a phone call or text messaging.
+- Keep communication lines open—If allowed, set a time to make contact, but be careful about how much time is spent on a phone call or text messaging.
 It's important to allow separation so your child can adjust to new surroundings.

 - Plan ahead—If an extended summer camp stay is coming up, talk with a camp counselor about plans for handling children who are homesick.
 Keep in mind that the goal is to have your child stay at camp.